ansys/pyansys-tools-variableinterop/doc/source/contributing/index.rst

    pip install git+https://github.com/ansys/pyansys-tools-variableinterop

-For a local development version, you can create a new virtual environment:
+For a local development version, you can create a new virtual environment with this command:

 .. code:: bash

     python -m venv .venv

-It can be activated with:
+You can then activate the virtual environment with the command appropriate for your operating system:

 .. tab-set::